waylife/pacman_with_resume/README.md

 # PacmanWithResume
-Too often ,I have think about, why not add Resumes to my blog, Why not? so I do this.
+Many  times,I thinked about why not add Resumes to my blog.
+Why not? so I did this.
-Forked from pacman, add resume layout support.
+It forked from pacman, with resume layout support.
 [Demo](http://waylife.github.io/about/resume-en.html).
-Just the set the layout attribute value to resume to use it.
+To use it, just the set the layout attribute value to resume.
-If your get any questions, please tell me.
+If you have questions or suggestions, please tell me.
 中文版可查看[此文](http://waylife.github.io/2015/01/02/add-resume-type-to-hexo-under-pacman-theme/)

-**Note**: Better not add resume md under _post folder, better add to about/resume.md, You can visit it with the url of http://yourwebsite.com/about/resume.html
+**Note**: Better not add resume md files under _post folder, better add to about/resume.md, You can visit it with the url of http://yourwebsite.com/about/resume.html

 An resume example